agukaGorilla/Singapore-Hawker-Centre-Map/README.md

 # 🗺️ Singapore Hawker Centre Explorer

-**Live Demo:** [👉 Click here to view the live app!](https://sghawkerexplorer.netlify.app/)
+**Live Demo:** [👉 Click here to view the live app!](https://sghawkerexplorer.netlify.app/) *(Note: If the live link is temporarily down due to Netlify's free-tier build limits, please refer to the Local Setup Instructions below to run the app in under a minute!)*

 An interactive, data-driven web application designed to visualize and explore Hawker Centres across Singapore.
 Built with React and Leaflet, this tool goes beyond basic pin-mapping by offering regional segmentation, density visualization, and live statistical tracking.